croservices/cro/docs/intro/spa-with-cro.md

 $ echo 'document.write("Hello from JS")' > frontend/index.js
 ```

-Now, we'd like a way to run webpack convenient from our local installation of
+Now, we'd like a way to run webpack conveniently from our local installation of
 it.
 One way is to edit `package.json` and add an entry to the `scripts`
 section: